tenox7/ttysokoban/README.md

 Walls are displayed using ASCII line drawing characters for a more visually appealing experience.

-## Adding Custom Levels

-1. Place your .sok level files in the `levels/` directory
-2. Run `./embed_levels` to update the embedded levels, or simply run `make update`
-3. Recompile with `make`

 ## Generating New Levels

 The game includes a script to generate new levels using the sokohard level generator: